 - Bulk pricing

 The takeaway: if you can list some sort of pricing guideline on your site, especially if your pricing is appealing compared to other local suppliers, you’re setting yourself up for success.
-While it takes time to quote a specific lead based on numerous factors about their building project, if price ranges and information about the way numbers are calculated is present on your site, this is usually sufficient and will lead to a phone call.
+It takes time to quote a specific lead based on numerous factors about their building project.
+If prices and/or information about how you calculate your prices is present on your site, the prospect is more likely to set up a phone call.

 The Online Buyer’s Core Needs

-It’s certainly helpful to know what kinds of steel building leads are being generated by demand, so you know what your target market is looking for and can better accommodate them.
+It’s helpful to know what kinds of steel building leads are being generated by demand.
+That way, you know what your target market is looking for and can better accommodate them.
 360Connect receives thousands of quote requests monthly, and regularly calculates inbound lead data so we can provide better real-time data to our clients.
 Among the top “purposes” (or contexts) for steel buildings purchases gathered this year, we’ve received the following:

 “Other” purposes included self-storage or mini storage facilities, retail or storerooms, churches, gymnasiums, among others.
 While normally, there’s a predictable, straight forward connection between purpose and building size, structures, and customization – note that requests we get from “other” categories include a variety of sizes and structural requests, and can often be some of the most valuable leads.